eugenesvk/bypass-paywalls-chrome-clean/README.md

 * for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer

 ### Add custom site
-Add your own custom site (also for testing).
+Add your own custom site/group (for group use comma-separated list; set domain like group_...).
 Check 'Options'-link in popup-menu and go to custom sites.
 \* by default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
 You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).